falquaddoomi/monday-wakatime/README.md

 ## Initial Setup

 You'll need a version of Python 3.x (I'm running 3.10), and likely virtualenv.
-You should ideally create a virtualenv and populate it with the project requirements, e.g.:
+You should ideally create a virtualenv and populate it with the project dependencies, e.g.:

 ```
-python -m virtualenv .venv
+virtualenv .venv \
-source .venv/bin/activate
+ && source .venv/bin/activate \
-pip install -r requirements.txt
+ && pip install -r requirements.txt
 ```

-You can then run `main.py`, which will by output help documentation if it's run without arguments.
+You can then run `main.py`, which will output help documentation if it's run without arguments.

 ## Usage